MarkRWatts/MicroServer/README.md

 # Installation notes

-HP MicroServer's have limited flexibility for boot ordering; you cannot easilly specify which SATA disk to boot from.
+HP MicroServers have limited flexibility for boot ordering; you cannot easilly specify which SATA disk to boot from.
 Exierience shows that the boot order is usually something like this:
 1. External USB
 2. Internal USB/SD Slot